kercre123/wire-pod/GOALS.md

         -   speechrequest, wirepod_coqui(etc...), ttr(text-to-response)

 -   Speech-to-intent support - IN PROGRESS
+    -   Status: Implemented, but still experimental and must be set up manually (not in setup.sh)
     -	I would like to implement Picovoice Rhino because it works on Vector's CPU
     -	The current code is designed to accomodate just speech-to-text engines

--   Streaming to houndify - IN PROGRESS
+-   Streaming to houndify - DONE - 1/8/22
+    -   Status: Implemented.
+Audio is streamed to Houndify and VAD is used to figure out when to stop the stream.
+Response comes in surprisingly fast
+    -   New findings after implementing: After experimenting with Houndify's dashboard, it seems to be what DDL is piping every single cloud voice request into.
+It has "custom commands" which they likely programmed every intent into, and it falls back to a normal knowledge graph response if it doesn't match, which is how the "intent graph" feature works.
+Also, their direct speech-to-text is super fast (after my VAD modification) and I may implement it as an option (NOTE: 1/8/22 - it is now implemented as an experimental option).
+Though it is a little difficult to describe how to set it up in the dashboard
+    -   Why (pre-impl)
         -	Currently, VAD is used to detect the end of speech and a big chunk of data is sent all at once to the Houndify servers
         -	Streaming is supported by their servers and I would like to implement this
 	    -   This would make requests a lot faster

 -   Implement wire-pod status page
     -   Should include: